jdisla07/myCalendar/README.md

 The Agenda is available in:\
 [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The Agenda is available in:\
+The API is available in:\
 [http://localhost:3001](http://localhost:3001)